anonfreak/bestplaces-client/README.md

 This is the Client Application of our Project BestPlaces.
 It is coded in Java as using Vaadin as our Web-UI Framework.

 ## Installation
-To run the client Application by yourself, you will have to setup a Tomcat 8 server, running on Java-8.
+To run the client Application by yourself, you will have to setup a Tomcat 8 server, running on Java-8 and download our .war-File from the releases.
 Afterwards, just navigate to the subfolder *webapps* in your tomcat installation folder and place our .war-File there.
 Then you should be able to access our Application by opening a browser and navigate to the local installation-URL.